hhu-stups/prob2_kernel/README.md

 ## Setting up a development environment

-ProB 2.0 works with Java 7 on Mac OS, Windows and most Linux distributions.
+The ProB 2 Java API requires Java 8 or later (tested using Java 8, 11, and 17) and is compatible with 64-bit versions of Windows, macOS, and most Linux distributions (glibc on x86_64).

 We assume, you have a fresh copy of Eclipse and an empty workspace at hand.
 Furthermore, we assume that you have a recent version of gradle (http://www.gradle.org/) installed on your computer.
 Gradle 2.0 or newer will be sufficient.